 - 3 large egg yolks

-- In a large saucepan on low heat, whisk the coconut milk and maple syrup until warm.
-Add the sugar, lemon juice, blueberries and egg yolks.
+- In a large saucepan on low heat, whisk the coconut milk, sugar, lemon juice, egg yolks and vanilla.
 Cook the custard over low-medium heat whisking constantly for about 6 minutes until very hot and thickened.
 Do not let it boil.

 - Remove from heat and put in a glass container.
 Let cool.